zr-wang03/zr-wang03.github.io/_pages/about.md

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->
-Zhuoran Wang is a dedicated Computer Engineering undergraduate at the University of Toronto, pursuing a minor in Artificial Intelligence and Engineering Business.
-With a stellar academic record, including a 3.95 GPA and recognition as a University of Toronto Scholar, Zhuoran has demonstrated a strong passion for advancing machine learning and computer vision research.
+I am a Computer Engineering student at the University of Toronto, pursuing a Minor in Artificial Intelligence Engineering and Engineering Business.
+During which time, I have been awarded University of Toronto Scholar scholarship and have consistently been on the Dean's Honor List each semester.

-Currently, Zhuoran contributes as a Machine Learning Researcher at Huawei Canada, where he focuses on diffusion models and efficient fine-tuning strategies, culminating in a paper submitted to CVPR 2025.
-He also collaborate with the Far Data Lab at the University of Toronto, exploring the intersection of federated learning and multimodal data.
+My professional experience spans roles as a Machine Learning Researcher at Huawei Canada and a Researcher at the Far Data Lab at U of T, where I have explored cutting-edge topics in computer vision, diffusion models, and federated learning.
+I am passionate about designing innovative solutions, such as finetuning diffusion models under few shot settings.

-Beyond research, Zhuoran leads impactful projects, such as modernizing websites for student organizations and applying deep learning to large-scale health monitoring.
-With expertise in Python, PyTorch, and federated learning platforms, Zhuoran is committed to bridging theoretical insights with practical innovations in AI.
+In addition, I enjoy leading projects like website redesigns and applying deep learning to real-world challenges, such as sleep monitoring.
+Through these experiences, I aim to contribute meaningfully to the field of artificial intelligence.